-These easy energy bites taste like cookie dough, have 6g of protein each, and are a cinch to make!
+The ultimate protein balls recipe made with just 6 easy ingredients.
+Made and loved by thousands of readers.
+These easy energy bites taste like cookie dough, have 5g of protein each, and are so simple to make!

-I have made these countless times over the past few months and as soon as my freezer stash disappears I have to make more.
+I have made these countless times over the years and as soon as my freezer stash disappears I have to make more.
+I make these and my homemade protein bars on repeat.

 These delicious little bites are perfect as a healthy snack, breakfast, or even dessert to knock out that night time sweet tooth.

+Great for having on hand when you need something fast!
 These became such a hit that I was inspired to make these almond butter energy balls too.

-Basic Energy Ball ingredients
+Basic Energy Ball Ingredients

-Protein Powder – for the basic energy ball recipe, I use vanilla protein powder.
+- Protein Powder – for the basic energy ball recipe, I use vanilla protein powder.
+But any flavor will work.

-Honey – the sticky sweetener needed to help it all stick together.
+- Honey – the sticky sweetener needed to help it all stick together.
+You can substitute maple syrup to make these vegan

-Peanut Butter – I use creamy no stir peanut butter which has just a tiny bit of added sugar in it.
+- Peanut Butter – I use creamy no stir peanut butter which has just a tiny bit of added sugar in it.

-Salt – just enough to make the salty sweet flavors pop!
+- Salt – just enough to make the salty sweet flavors pop!

-Rolled Oats – Rolled oats are inexpensive and delicious and help these energy balls taste like cookie dough!
+- Rolled Oats – Rolled oats are inexpensive and delicious and help these energy balls taste like cookie dough!

-Chocolate Chips – I prefer to use mini chocolate chips so that there is chocolate and crunch in every bite!
+- Chocolate Chips – I prefer to use mini chocolate chips so that there is chocolate and crunch in every bite!

 How to make Energy Balls

+It is so easy to make this recipe.
 All you need is a rubber spatula and a mixing bowl!
+These protein balls are made without a food processor.

-Step 1: add the peanut butter, rolled oats, honey, salt, chocolate chips and protein powder to a mixing bowl.
+Step 1: Add the peanut butter, rolled oats, honey, salt, chocolate chips and protein powder to a mixing bowl.

+Step 2: Stir with a rubber spatula to combine.
 I do not recommend using a spoon because the batter is very thick and sticky.
+It will take a few minutes to mix it all together.

 Step 3: Line a baking sheet with wax paper or parchment paper.

 Step 4: Use a mini cookie scoop to drop balls of energy bite batter onto the paper.
+If you do not have a mini cookie scoop, just use spoons.
+You want balls around 1 inch in size.
+Roll the energy balls with your hands to form the shape.

 Step 5: Once you have put all of the batter on the baking sheet, place it in the fridge for one hour, or until the energy balls are firm to the touch.

+Once set, serve immediately, or store for later!
 From here you can now remove them from the wax paper and place into a ziploc bag in the freezer.
+I always have a bag of these on hand for easy snacking.

 I love these energy balls because they are easy to make and made with pantry ingredients that I almost always have on hand.
+No need to run to the store!

+Most importantly, they are irresistibly delicious!
 Honestly, it feels like I’m eating a treat.

 Ways to customize these protein balls